GMOD/jblast-jbconnect-hook/docs/configuration.rst

 Galaxy Blast Job Service
 ========================

-The galaxyService requres the presence of Galaxy.
+The galaxyBlastService requres the presence of Galaxy.

 See :ref:`jbs-setup-galaxy` for instructions on how to configure Galaxy for JBlast.